dp-beck/chat-app-frontend/README.md

 * **React** -Javascript library used to build the user interface for the chat application
 * **React Router** - React library to handle client-side routing.
-* **CSS Flexbox** - CSS layout module for building a responsive visual layout for the application.
+* **Bootstrap** - A front-end styling framework for building a responsive visual layout for the application.
 * **Socekt.io** - Event-driven library for handling realtime communication between client and server; enables chat messages to be sent and received in real time.
 * **Render** - Cloud service used to host the application.